 Here are 10 tips for exploring your own city...

-You may have returned to a city (like I did) after being away for a while or you may have lived in the same place your whole life.
+Whenever I have moved to a new place I always make it a point to ask people what their favorite thing is to do in the area.
+It is always so much fun to hear what people consider the best things to do are and it will give you a list to jump off of as you consider your own adventures.
+You may have returned to a city that you have lived in before after being away for a while or you may have lived in the same place your whole life.
 Either way take the time to ask your friends, co-workers, and neighbors for ideas on what to see and do in your own city.
 You may be surprised with the answers that you discover!

 2. Eat at Someplace New